Did you know that whole body donation programs can be for-profit or not-for-profit?

 Anatomy Gifts Registry is a whole body donor program owned and operated by the Anatomic Gift Foundation, Inc. (Employer Identification Number 52-1853905), a bona fide charitable organization.
 We are especially proud to be formally recognized by the IRS since 1996 as a 501(c)(3) non-profit organized for scientific and educational purposes.

-Because body donation is a generous gift to science and education, body donor programs should be non-profit to ensure the utmost respect.
+Because donating your body is a generous gift to both science and education, body donation programs should be non-profit to ensure the utmost respect.
 If you’re not sure of an organization’s charitable status, ask about the organization’s IRS Ruling Letter and verify the information.

 As one of the oldest and largest independent non-profit whole body donation programs, Anatomy Gifts Registry has transparency and public trust in program operations.
 Combined with donor acquisition by first-person consent through the willed body program, this allows AGR to meet the regulatory requirements of governments and Institutional Review Boards (IRBs).
 All accepted donation cases comply with the Uniform Anatomical Gift Act (UAGA).